MuathHamidi/muath.hamidi/index.md

 ---
 layout: default
 ---
-# Welcome to My Website
+# Welcome to Muath Hamidi's Website

 This is my personal page.
 Here you can find my professional background, projects, and other information.